pierrepicaud/resume/README.md

 ## Experience
 **DevOps Tech Support, Soramitsu, June 2022 to present**
-- Answer requests in tech support chat for developers (permission requests)
+- Troubleshoot and solve challenging operational issues in a complex environment.
+- Supporting server instances across several Clouds.
+- Work directly with developers, customers, and partners to provide unique solutions to customer's individual needs for their application deployment.
+- Build and maintain jenkins library, ansible playbooks, terraform files, and scripts to automate and deploy resources and configuration changes.
-- Resolving alerts at different stages in the development process
+- Resolving alerts at different stages in the development process.
+- Answer in support chat
 - Install and set up Sentry on Java/Kotlin and Web application
+- Move MacOS Github Action pipeline to Jenkins
 - Maintain internal documentation
+- Create tutorials, how-to videos, and other technical articles for the team or customers
+- Monitor logs and metrics from (micro)services and servers.

 **DevOps Intern, Provectus, November 2021 to Ferbuary 2022 (4 months)** [view certificate](./_resources/devops.md)
 - Deployed Jenkins (Helm) on EKS via Terraform
-- Set up said Jenkins Configuration as Code via Jcas, Job DSL plugin
+- Setup Jenkins via Configuration as Code via Jcas, Job DSL plugin
-- Set up auto-scaling EC2 runners for said Jenkins via EC2 plugin
+- Set up auto-scaling EC2 runners for Jenkins via the EC2 plugin
 - Set up Autoscalling GitLab Runners
 - Enabled cache for maven artifacts
 - Made IAM roles to match the least privilege principle